 University of São Paulo, Brazil

-Bronzati M, Vieceli FM, Godoy PL, Montefeltro FC, Nassif JPM, Ribeiro D, Botezelli VS, Yan CYI, Werneburg I, Kohlsdorf T (2023).
-Fossils, embryos, and the deep time origin of tympanic hearing in crown reptiles.
-Submitted.
+Bronzati M, Vieceli FM, Godoy PL, Montefeltro FC, Nassif JPM, Ribeiro D, Botezelli VS, Yan CYI, Werneburg I, Kohlsdorf T. Fossils, embryos, and the deep time origin of tympanic hearing in crown reptiles.

-Jones LA, Gearty W, Allen BJ, Eichenseer K, Dean CD, Galván S, Kouvari M, Godoy PL, Nicholl C, Buffan L, Dillon EM, Flannery-Sutherland JT, Chiarenza AA (2023). palaeoverse: a community-driven R package to support palaeobiological analysis.
 Under review.

-[Preprint]
+Jones LA, Gearty W, Allen BJ, Eichenseer K, Dean CD, Galván S, Kouvari M, Godoy PL, Nicholl CSC, Buffan L, Dillon EM, Flannery-Sutherland JT, Chiarenza AA (2023). palaeoverse: a community-driven R package to support palaeobiological analysis.
+Methods in Ecology and Evolution, 14, 2205–2215.
+[Preprint] [PDF] [Graphical abstract] [Open Data] [Open Software]

 Bestwick J, Godoy PL, Maidment, SCR, Ezcurra MD, Wroe M, Raven TJ, Bonsor, JA, Butler RJ (2022).
 Relative skull size evolution in Mesozoic archosauromorphs: potential drivers and morphological uniqueness of erythrosuchid archosauriforms.
 Palaeontology, 65, e12599.
 [PDF]

-Benson RBJ, Godoy PL, Bronzati M, Butler RJ, Gearty W. (2022).
+Benson RBJ, Godoy PL, Bronzati M, Butler RJ, Gearty W (2022).
 Reconstructed evolutionary patterns for crocodile-line archosaurs demonstrate impact of failure to log-transform body size data.
 Communications Biology, 5, 171.
-[Preprint] [PDF]
+[Preprint] [PDF] [Open Data]

 2014 - 2020

-Godoy PL, Cidade GM, Montefeltro FC, Langer MC, Norell MA.
-(2020).
+Godoy PL, Cidade GM, Montefeltro FC, Langer MC, Norell MA (2020).
 Redescription and phylogenetic affinities of the caimanine Eocaiman cavernensis (Crocodylia, Alligatoroidea) from the Eocene of Argentina.
 Papers in Palaeontology, 7, 1205–1231.
-[PDF] [Prize]
+[PDF] [Prize] [Open Data]

-Mannion PD, Chiarenza AA, Godoy PL, Cheah YN.
-(2019).
+Mannion PD, Chiarenza AA, Godoy PL, Cheah YN (2019).
 Spatiotemporal sampling patterns in the 230 million year fossil record of terrestrial crocodylomorphs and their impact on diversity.
 Palaeontology, 62, 615–637.
-[PDF]
+[PDF] [Open Data]

-Godoy PL, Ferreira GS, Montefeltro FC, Vila Nova BC, Butler RJ, Langer MC.
-(2018).
+Godoy PL, Ferreira GS, Montefeltro FC, Vila Nova BC, Butler RJ, Langer MC (2018).
 Evidence for heterochrony in the cranial evolution of fossil crocodyliforms.
 Palaeontology, 61, 543–558.
-[PDF] [Blog post]
+[PDF] [Blog post] [Open Data]

 500 Women Scientists, Earth Science Women’s Network, Pal(a)eoPERCS, Aspen Global Change Institute (2023).
 Guide to Inclusive Scientific Meetings 2023 (where to begin)- 500 Women Scientists.
 [PDF]